zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/03-device-management-agent/README.md

 }
 ```

+Replace `<Bearer token>` with the access token obtained from the Cognito authentication request.

 ### 3. Sample prompts:

-1. "Can you list all the dorment devices?"
+1. "Can you list all the dormant devices?"
 2. "Can you update SSID for my device ID DG-10016 to XXXXXXXXXX'?"
 3. "Can you list all the available tools?"
 4. "Can you show me the device settings for the device ID DG-10016?"